MikeData/WDA_meta_as_dcat/README.md

 http://id.loc.gov/vocabulary/iso639-1/en
 They seem unlikely to detail welsh.

-frequency
+## frequency
 no data.

-temporal
+## temporal
 You could possibly derive this from querying the "time" dimension via the API but it gets complicated.

-spatial
+## spatial
-this is recommended as expressed in terms of co-ordinates but we tend to use pre-determined hierachies so went with hierqrchy name, ive used either "geoitemlabel" or the name from "geoCoverage" (which one is present varies between datasets).
-They dont all have geography so this may also come up blank.
+this is recommended as expressed in terms of co-ordinates but we tend to use pre-determined hierachies so went with hierqrchy name, ive used either "geoitemlabel" or the name from "geoCoverage" (which one is present varies between datasets).They dont all have geography so this may also come up blank.

-theme
-no data.